rbranson/twerk/README.md

 # Twerk

-_twerk_ turns an I/O stream into a set of individual messages using a simple framing protocol.
+_twerk_ is a node.js module that makes sending and receiving messages on a stream a breeze.

 ## Installation